fiftysevendegreesofrad/sdna_plus/BUILD.md

+## Overview

+### Cross platform

+* The MuParser .cpp files are as they are in the original repo.
+* They are dynamically prefixed with `#include stdafx.h\n` within a custom prebuild step within the .vcxproj.
+* The installer from (`installerbits\advanced\sdna.aip` using Cahyon's AdvancedInstaller) contains both Win32 and x64 .dlls
+* `zig c++` on Windows (repackaged Clang) does not support Win32, so can only be used to produce an x64 output installation.
+* All an installer needs to be for Zig/Windows and Linux is a zip file of the output directory.
+* Compilation is achieved 5 different ways, but run time errors will be enountered on 3 of these builds.
+* The tests can run on all of them (uncomment the job in the workflow) but currently are only passed by the 2 Visual Studio builds (CMake and MSBuild).
+* Work needs to be done to dynamically link to the Geos DLLs and .so (and to provide the latter) on both the Zig for Windows build (entirely optional) and the Linux builds.

 ## Compilation notes.
-tl;dr  A Breaking change to sDNA, or maintaining two similar branches should be considered.
+~~tl;dr  A Breaking change to sDNA, or maintaining two similar branches should be considered.

-Minor changes to the source of an idiosyncratic static dependency (MuParser) in the sdna_plus repo, to allow builds via CMake and Visual Studio (and possibly gcc in future), break builds via the existing .sln and .vcxproj, and vice versa.
+Minor changes to the source of an idiosyncratic static dependency (MuParser) in the sdna_plus repo, to allow builds via CMake and Visual Studio (and possibly gcc in future), break builds via the existing .sln and .vcxproj, and vice versa.~~

 ### Background
  0) The sDNA dll is compiled using Visual Studio, and a pre-compiled header (stdafx.h in sDNA).